James has triple-double, leads Lakers past Knicks in OT

 Anthony Davis added 27 points and nine rebounds for the Lakers, who had dropped two straight to open their trip.
 Both James and Davis had sat out their loss Monday in Brooklyn.

-Jalen Brunson scored 37 points and Julius Randle had 23 points and 12 rebounds for the Knicks.
+Jalen Brunson scored 37 points and Julius Randle had 23 points and 12 rebounds for the Knicks, who were 7 for 34 from 3-point range and dropped their second straight.

-James' 3-pointer with 1:41 remaining in regulation gave the Lakers a 114-108 lead, but he then missed two long jumpers that could've put away the game.
-The Knicks rallied to tie it at 114 on a basket by Brunson, who then stepped in to draw an offensive foul after James fed Davis near the basket.
-But Randle couldn't get a shot off in time in the Knicks' last possession, sending the Lakers to overtime for the second time in three games.
+"We're scoring plenty, that's not our issue," Knicks coach Tom Thibodeau said.
+"So we've got to shore up our defense."

+James was fuming following his last game, the' Lakers loss in overtime in Boston on Saturday, after which referees said they missed a foul on his drive to the basket to end regulation.

-James sat out Monday with what coach Darvin Ham said was left foot soreness, though the Lakers had listed the injury as an ankle.
+He then sat out Monday with what Ham said was left foot soreness, though the Lakers had listed the injury as an ankle.
 They listed him as questionable to play in the morning, then upgraded James to available after he moved well during a pregame workout.

 He certainly didn't want to miss this one after being hurt two years ago and suspended last season for striking Detroit's Isaiah Stewart in the face.
 His last game here was Jan.
 22, 2000, when he was days away from passing Kobe Bryant into third place on the career scoring list.